NicBOMB/Vortex/structure.md

 # Project structrue

-- **/**: project base directory. contains mostly configuration on the top level
+- **/**: The project base directory contains mostly configuration files at the top level
   - *package.json*: project file for development
   - *tsconfig.json*: configuration file for the typescript compiler
-  - *tslint.json*: configuration for our coding guidelines
+  - *eslint.json*: configuration for our coding guidelines
   - **src/**: Vortex source code
     - *main.ts*: Entry point of the main process
     - *renderer.tsx*: Entry point of render processes